continuous-dems/workshop-coastal-coupling-2026/modules/03-explore-validate/index.md

 If IVERT produces a map/plot showing validation locations, insert the actual workshop output here.

-If possible, pair it with the source/provenance map using the same extent.
+If possible, pair it with the spatial metadata map using the same extent.

 Suggested caption:
 "Validation statistics should be interpreted together with the spatial distribution of the independent observations."